EVERY DAY IS A GOOD DAY TO BE A TRINITY TROJAN

 Here’s my story:

 “I moved from Arizona to Euless when I was in the seventh grade.
 I attended Euless Junior High, and I quickly began to realize that Euless is a diehard football town.
 I made friends that took me to the Trinity football games.
 I remember seeing the bright lights and big plays that motivated me to love the game of football.
 I watched the players be passionate about the game.
-I was inspired to be a Trinity football player some day.
+I was inspired to be a Trinity football player one day.
 Most of all, I became a fan of Trinity Football.

 I played football through junior high, and then I started playing football at Trinity, I played 2 years on the Trojan JV at 155 pounds.
 As a junior, I had an ok season on the JV.
 I didn’t standout; I just played.
 After my junior year, I had the desire to be a player on the varsity.
 I knew I had to work hard to do it.
 I worked out every day.
 I lifted weights and did every drill I knew to get faster.
 I did this all the way through the summer before my senior year and I gained 25 pounds to 180.